DanTheServerMan/ansible/proxmox/roles/proxmox-nfs/README.md

 Created to automate the configuration of NFS storage on ProxMox in my homelab.

-While you can use blockinfile to directly manager /etv/pve/storage.cfg, in my experience this started to have issues when having multiple datastores.
+While you can use blockinfile to directly manage /etv/pve/storage.cfg, in my experience, this started to have issues when having multiple datastores.
 Plus, I wanted to see what using the API would look like.
+So, you will have to handle credentials to use this module.
+See below.

 Requirements
 ------------